All Products

 4. You can also edit the custom calculation.image

-2. Set filter conditions.image
+2. Set the filter conditions.image

-Cross-source association
+Cross-source join

 Note

-2. Switch the data list to another target database, find the required data table, and drag it to the canvas.image
+2. Switch the data table list to another target database, find the required data table, and drag it to the canvas.image

 image